-With iLOSS, the intent was to lower suspensions.
+With i-LOSS, we lowered overall suspensions, however our students with disabilities, African American students, and socioeconomically disadvantaged students were suspended at disproportionately high rate.
 We will need to work with district to build in PD on Tier 1 practices with EL students to make that effective next year.
 In addition, we need to look at SEL strategies to support students.